HIV and AIDS medication (antiretrovirals)

 Types of antiretrovirals include:

-- nucleoside reverse transcriptase inhibitors (NRTIs)
+- nucleoside reverse transcriptase inhibitors (NRTIs or 'nukes')

-- non-nucleoside reverse transcriptase inhibitors (NNRTIs)
+- non-nucleoside reverse transcriptase inhibitors (NNRTIs or 'non-nukes')

 - protease inhibitors

-- integrase inhibitors.
+- integrase inhibitors

-When will I get treated with antiretrovirals?
+When will I be treated with antiretrovirals?

 What are the side effects of antiretrovirals?

 If you’re taking antiretrovirals, you may experience no side effects, or you may have side effects such as diarrhoea, headaches, nausea and stomach ache.
 Your doctor can help you manage these side effects, and they often decrease after the first month.

 You may develop long-term side effects, such as nerve damage causing hand and foot pain, high cholesterol, high blood sugar, change in body shape (lipodystrophy), liver or kidney damage, anaemia, mouth ulcers, or mood changes.